Bhaktapur Durbar Square: Char Dham and the Krishna temple

-The terracotta temples of Kedarnath (left) and Badrinath stands on each side of the Nepalese style Gopinath Krishna temple.
+The terracotta temples of Kedarnath (left) and Badrinath stand on each side of the Nepalese style Gopinath Krishna temple.

 The replica of the Char Dham of India was commissioned by Yaksha Malla in the 15th century with the intention of giving old, weak and handicapped citizens the satisfaction of worship the Char Dham without having to go on a pilgrimage to these sites.
 The temples within the Char Dham includes terracotta temple of Kedarnath (akin to the temple of same name in Uttarakhand) and Badrinanth (akin to temple of same name in Uttarakhand), domed temple of Ramesvar (akin to Ramanathaswamy Temple) and Nepalese pagoda styled temple of Jagannath (akin to the temple in Puri).
 Among these the Jagannath temple was the largest and was destroyed in the earthquake of 1833 after which a shed like structure was built.
 It is presently being restored to its original architecture.
 In 1667, the Gopinath Krishna temple was consecrated in the Nepalese style akin to the Dwarkadhish Temple which replaces Kedarnath as one of the Char Dham in Indian traditions.
 Similarly, all five of these temples were restored in the 18th century by Bhupatindra Malla to its present state.
 It is believed that each of the four temples stood on the direction of the four corners of the roof of the Gopinath Krishna temple.
 While it is true for three of the temples, the domed temple of Ramesvar is joined with the floor plan of the Jagannath temple, although it is said to be the product of renovation works in 1856.